If he doesn't know what's going on, how come he's leaving for 12 days to India and other places two days after the election?

 And they were trying to pass cap and tax while this was going on.

-They this was a disaster they loved.
+This was a disaster they loved.

-The regime did not want us to know how bad it really was, because the regime didn't want us to know how ineffective they were in dealing with it.
+The regime did not want us to know how bad it really was because the regime didn't want us to know how ineffective they were in dealing with it.

 What a crock.

-There's more crock in the news today than usual, and every day, the whole cycle is a crock.
+There's more crock in the news today than usual.

 I mean, from the multiplier effect of food stamps to the conflicting news on retail spending and jobs in the holiday season.

-Gasoline prices rose to four bucks a gallon.
+You remember back September 2008, gasoline prices rose to four bucks a gallon.

 And then we had the near collapse of the financial system.